vsp6688/snell/README.md

 ## Highlights

 * Extreme performance.
+* Snell v2 supports reusing TCP connections to improve performance and reduce latency.
-* Single binary with zero dependency.
+* Single binary with zero dependency. (except glibc)
 * A wizard to help you start.
 * Traffic obfuscating is embedded.
 (HTTP & TLS)
 * Proxy server will report remote errors to client if encounters.
 Clients may choose countermeasures for different scenarios.
+* The server-side program is able to auto-negotiate cipher and version with clients.
 * Protocol is ready for multiple users ACL.
-(No implementation yet)
-* Protocol is ready for cipher/version auto-negotiation.
 (No implementation yet)

 ## Quickstart